chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-github/install-enforce-github/index.md

 images: []
 menu:
   docs:
-    parent: "chainguard-enforce-github"
+    parent: "chainguard-enforce-git"
 weight: 620
 toc: true
 ---

-Chainguard Enforce for GitHub offers Git signature verification and enforcement for your GitHub repositories.
-With Enforce for GitHub, you can verify [Sigstore Gitsign](https://docs.sigstore.dev/gitsign/overview) commits and have greater trust in commits by signing commits with ephemeral keys tied to user identities.
+Chainguard Enforce for Git offers Git signature verification and enforcement for your GitHub repositories.
+With Enforce for Git, you can verify [Sigstore Gitsign](https://docs.sigstore.dev/gitsign/overview) commits and have greater trust in commits by signing commits with ephemeral keys tied to user identities.

-Enforce for GitHub currently works with public or private repos on [github.com](https://github.com).
+Enforce for Git currently works with public or private repos on [github.com](https://github.com).

 **Note**: This app is currently in alpha, so permissions may change, and features may be added or removed without notice during this time.